KrystofSlama/Wordle-Classic/README.md

 Wordle Classic is a clean and relaxing word game where your goal is to guess a hidden word within a limited number of attempts.

 ### 🔹 Features:
-- 📝 5-letter and 6-letter word modes
+- 📝 5-letter mode
 - 🌐 English and Czech word support
 - ☀️ Dark & Light Mode support
 - 🧠 Challenging but casual design
 - 📤 Suggest your own words
-- 🚫 No ads, no distractions

 ---